Skip to content

 Host["host bridges<br/>stdio, network, file operations"]

-Kernel["kernel wasm exports"]
+Kernel["kernel wasm exports<br/>supervisor decision authority"]

 API --> KernelWorker